elastic/rally-tracks/elastic/logs/README.md

 Note: If the indexing load is higher than the cluster can support, a time lag will start to occur on the indexed documents.
 This may result in queries returning with no hits as the expected data has yet to be indexed.

-### Many Shards Basic (many-shards-base)

-This challenge measures performance (throughput) with big (and increasing) number of indices.
-It sets up initial set of indices (count controlled by `data.initial.indices` param) with `auditbeat` template and ILM policy (hot tier only), optional initial set of indices that will go to frozen tier through ILM searchable snapshot action (count controlled by `data.initial.frozen.indices` param) and then index to small set of data streams.
-These data streams will rollover every 10m

-### Many Shards Full (many-shards-full)
+### Many Shards Snapshots (many-shards-snapshots)

-Same as above but additionally it sets up SLM with snapshotting every index every 15min
+This benchmarks aims to track performance and stability improvements related to snapshots in use cases with a high shard count.
+The challenge creates and indexes into initial set of indices (count controlled by `data.initial.indices` param); each index receives 100 auditbeat-like documents.
+Issues a number of sequential create snapshot requests (non blocking, using `wait_for_completion=false`), configurable via `snapshot_counts`.
+Waits until all snapshots have completed.
+The performance can be evaluated by the `service_time` of the `wait-for-snapshots` task.

+Note that this challenge requires you to be able to successfully create a snapshot repository using the `snapshot_repo_type`, and `many_shards_snapshot_repo_settings` track parameters.

 ### Many Shards Quantitative (many-shards-quantitative)

 This challenge aims to get more specific numbers of what we can support in terms of indices count.
 It creates initial set of indices as before and then index to small set of data streams.
-These data streams will almost never rollover (rollover based on size with 150gb as `max_size`).
-This is supposed to be run with multiple values of `data.initial.indices` parameter (0k, 5k, 10k, 20k, 25k, 30k etc), to find when we observe slowdown of more than 20% compared baseline or there are other symptoms that we are in bad shape (excessive GC collection etc).
+These data streams will almost never rollover (rollover based on size with 100gb as `max_size`).
+This is supposed to be run with multiple values of `initial_indices_count` parameter (0k, 5k, 10k, 20k, 25k, 30k etc), to find when we observe slowdown of more than 20% compared baseline or there are other symptoms that we are in bad shape (excessive GC collection etc).

-Users of this track may use this challenge as base for nightly tests in regard to indices count (`data.initial.indices=20k` is good start point)
+Users of this track may use this challenge as base for nightly tests in regard to indices count (`initial_indices_count=20k` is good start point)

 ### Cross Cluster Search + Cross Cluster Replication